Stefannag/javascript/README.md

-# javascript
+# Javascript
 Here you will find simple codes for simple tasks

-# Updates
+# What can you find here?

-1. Added <a href="https://github.com/Stefannag/javascript/blob/main/reversestring.js" target="_blank">a simple and nice script to reverse your string in Javascript</a>.
+1. <a href="https://github.com/Stefannag/javascript/blob/main/reversestring.js" target="_blank">A simple and nice script to reverse your string in Javascript</a>.
 It's very easy to use and understand.